 For this reason, he demands transparency from US institutions, as he and others do in the Lancet report too.

 Sachs also went on a podcast hosted by Robert F Kennedy Jr, who has emerged as a leader of the anti-vaccine movement in the US, leaving critics, many of them scientists, none too pleased with his views.

-Scientists say of the Huanan market origin — a natural spillover — doesn’t find an acknowledgement in the Commission’s report.
+Scientists say recent evidence of the Huanan market origin — a natural spillover — doesn’t find an acknowledgement in the Commission’s report.
 Most of the earliest human cases, according to recent research, were centred around the Huanan Wholesale Seafood Market.

 Ultimately, whether the proximal origin of SARS-CoV-2 is natural or laboratory release, it all comes down to thorough scientific investigation of both possibilities.

 In saying so, we circle back to a key recommendation of the report: “WHO, governments, and the scientific community should intensify the search for the origins of SARS-CoV-2…”